PokemonAutomation/Microcontroller/Wiki/Software/Mac.md

 - [Program List](/Wiki/Programs/README.md)

 It is important to read the manual for a program before you use it.
 Each program has a different set of instructions and startup conditions.
-You can find the manual for a program by clicking on the "Online Documentation" link.

 ## Computer-Controlled Programs